ready4-dev/readyforwhatsnext/content/en/docs/Model/Modules/Using-Modules/_index.md

 ---
-title: "Using ready4 modules"
+title: "Using readyforwhastsnext modules"
-linkTitle: "Modelling"
+linkTitle: "Using"
 date: 2017-01-05
 weight: 2
 categories: